genepi/cloudgene/docs/developers/steps/Groovy.md

 # Groovy step

-In addition to the tasks described in the previous sections, user-defined tasks can be integrated directly by implementing a Groovy function.
-No compilation is needed and your script can be included directly.
+User-defined tasks can also be integrated by implementing a [Groovy](http://groovy-lang.org/) function.
+Compared to the [Java Interface](/developers/steps/JavaInterface/), there is no compilation needed and a script can be included directly.

+Groovy provides a simple but rich [IO API](http://groovy-lang.org/groovy-dev-kit.html#_working_with_io) to read/write files or to execute external processes.

-!!! danger
+!!! attention
-    This step is currently in alpha and interfaces/methods can be changed in future releases.
+    This step is currently under development and interfaces/methods can be changed in future releases.

 ## Parameters